Skrillec-Security/Skrillec-Botnet/README.md

 # Skrillec Botnet
  The New 2022 All-In-One Botnet.
 Eliminating the process of getting a bunch of botnet related files to start one up.
 No more hassles!

+Picking up the Wocky series.

+## Why did Wocky end? / What happen to Wocky?

+V1 was planned and developed with a few slackers.
+Ended up creating 95% of the net alone.
+V1 was planned to have the most nesscary features.
+V2.0.0 was planned to bring a whole new designing system around but ended up being a mess due to the amount of code everywhere.
+Messy and unorganized.

+## Whats coming soon?

+Information about the botnet is not to be said until release.
+Big surprises tho The last final NET coming to public soon.
+This next version will be the All-In-One Botnet that has every file you need including scanning files

+## Exclusive features:
+- UI (Layout)
+- Easier Net Branding / Setup
+- an official CLI
+- LIVE Multi-Text Updating
+- Command branding with an Official Interpeted language
+- Becoming a home, have friends, join chatrooms etc

  ## Skrillec Supported OS(s) (DIRECTLY FROM SOURCE)
  The compiled built is supported on any unix platform!
  ```